isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 ```

 It installs the Google Material UI npm libraries and adds the libraries to starter kits dependencies.
-You can now use Material UI components to render Headless Adaptive Forms components.
+You can now use Material UI components to render form components.

 ## 2. Create custom React components